jacobfelknor/csci4448-OOAD-Battleship/README.md

 - From the final release tag (https://github.com/jacobfelknor/csci4448-OOAD/releases/tag/FinalSubmission), download the source code zip and unzip locally.
 - Make sure you have java installed. (https://www.java.com/en/download/)
-- From the terminal, navigate to the directory where you unzipped.
+- From the terminal, navigate to the directory where you unzipped the source code.
 - Type 'java Main.java' to run the game.